mctjames/TokiBattle/README.md

 select a team of Tokimon from a pool of possible candidates, and then face off in battle against the opponent who has also selected Tokimon of their own.
 Users should be able to submit moves at the same time and then the stats of the Tokimon will be used to determine who acts first.
-To roughly illustrate we hope to recreate the battle screen where users have a set of options to choose from.
-Then we also want users to have the option to give the Tokimon orders in battle and select the attacks they wish to use.